gowebUSA/MSSA-Group-Project/sandwichway/readme.md

 4. Anthony Simon

 ## Admin (Back-end Group)
-- (optional) give the business owner the ability to edit the available items
+- Give the business owner the ability to edit the available items (optional)
 - Key Vault so we can protect admin username and password for
    * SQL Database
 1. Lien Zhang